dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `filter`

-Defines the filter configuration file, please go to [How to filter out unwanted apis attributes](../tutorial/howto_filter_out_unwanted_apis_attributes.md) for more details.
+Specifies the filter configuration file, please go to [How to filter out unwanted apis attributes](../tutorial/howto_filter_out_unwanted_apis_attributes.md) for more details.

 ### `disableDefaultFilter`